Indoor RC Airplanes

 A slightly different breed of indoor rc airplane is the 'shock flyer', or shockie.

-These ultra-lightweight planes are typically made from Depron foam sheet and carbon strip for strength.
+These ultra-lightweight planes, like the Dancing Wings Edge 540 shown above, are typically made from Depron foam sheet and carbon strip for strength.
 They have large flying and control surfaces so they are 3D capable, but at much slower speeds than their outdoor counterparts.

 A variation on indoor 3D flying is 4D, whereby the plane is fitted with a variable pitch prop and so 'reverse maneuvers' can be flown - if the pilot is good enough!